pikipupiba/FrontOfHouseProductions/memory-bank/progress.md

 ## What's In Progress

-- 🔄 Development of landing page components
 - 🔄 Integration of secure user profile management
 - 🔄 Enhancing UI/UX with consistent design patterns
 - 🔄 Adding content for all main sections of the website
+- 🔄 Implementing additional UI libraries and components
+- 🔄 Setting up expanded tech stack with new libraries

 ## What's Left to Build